 Projected revenue allocations for the Paradise Recreation and Park District over the next ten years are illustrated in Table 22.
 About seventy percent of the Paradise Recreation and Park District annual revenue is used for staff salary and benefits.
 Full-time staff accounts for about 60 percent of the cost, while the remainder is attributed to part-time maintenance, office, and recreation staff.
-Fees charged for recreation programs cover the cost for part-time recreation staff.
+Fees for recreation programs currently cover the cost of part-time staff that work the program, supply costs associated with the program and a small percentage of the administrative costs.